Hostess At Heart

 This recipe was calculated using the exact brands and measurements I used to make this recipe.
 If you are following a strict diet please note changing anything will cause the nutritional info to change.
 My calculations are intended as a guide only.

-If you’re like me some times making side dishes is more difficult than the main meal.
+If you’re like me sometimes making side dishes is more difficult than the main meal.
 Here are a few recipes that are my go-to recipes.

 I’ll be making this oven-roasted cabbage recipe a lot more instead of just saving it for St. Patricks Day.